EamonLang/2D-physics-engine/README.md

 Link for article: https://winter.dev/articles/physics-engine

-For object-object collisions the math I used was from this article: https://www.vobarian.com/collisions/2dcollisions2.pdf
+For object-object collisions the math I used was from this article: https://www.vobarian.com/collisions/2dcollisions2.pdf and this article: https://www.jeffreythompson.org/collision-detection/circle-rect.php

 Currently the engine supports collision between to circles aswell as gravity.
 Next I would like incorporate more shapes aswell as develop my own math library.